|

 Convert Query SQL to VBA By Richard Rost Convert Query SQL to VBA Code.
 Add Line Breaks, Quotes, More.
 Do you copy a lot of SQL from the query designer SQL view over to the VBA editor to use in your code, and you spend a lot of time "fixing" the string, adding line continuation characters, adding quotes, etc. Well, in this video we'll make a little utility you can use to perform that task with one click.
 You can use this in a RunSQL statement or a Me.RecordSource change.
 John from Hancock, New Hampshire (a Silver Member) asks: Is there a way to format the SQL text of a query with the proper line breaks and quotes so I can copy it to my VBA editor for a RunSQL command without doing all that manual editing?
 MembersI'll walk you through some additional modifications to the utility, including splitting long lines up, loading a listbox with all of the queries in the database, and one-click to copy the SQL to the editor textbox and convert it.

 Silver Members and up get access to view Extended Cut videos, when available.
-Gold Members can download the database template from class plus get access to the Code Vault.
-If you signed up on YouTube you have to register on my YouTube Find User page so I can set up your account here on my web site.
+Gold Members can download the files from class plus get access to the Code Vault.
 If you're not a member, Join Today!
 LinksReplace Function: https://599cd.com/Replace Addendums

 ExtrasAlex's Online SQL to VBA Tool